Skip to content

 </script>

-You can pass nested values and arrays by using the [] syntax in the name attribute.
-Depending on the input type, the resolved data will be structured accordingly.
+You can create nested values and arrays by using the [] syntax in the name attribute.
+The resolved data structure will depend on the input type.

 html